metal3-io/metal3-docs/docs/user-guide/src/capm3/metal3machine.md

 The Metal3Machine contains information related to the deployment of the BareMetalHost such as the image and the host selector.
-For each machine, there must be a Metal3Machine.
+For each Machine, there must be a Metal3Machine.